Aminu Tambuwal: Political career

+House of Representatives
-In 2003, he contested for a legislative seat as representative of the Kebbe /Tambuwal Federal Constituency and was elected into the House of Representatives on the platform of the All Nigeria Peoples Party (ANPP).

-Few months to the 2007 general elections, he defected to the Democratic Peoples Party (DPP), alongside the former governor of Sokoto State, Attahiru Bafarawa.
-But when the DPP denied return tickets to former ANPP legislators, Tambuwal swung back to the ANPP, where he eventually succeeded in picking up a ticket for the election.

-But then again, when the ANPP governorship candidate for Sokoto State in the 2007 election, Alhaji Aliyu Wamakko dumped the party for the PDP, Tambuwal also followed suit.
+In 2003 Tambuwal stood as a representative of the Kebbe/Tambuwal Federal Constituency and was elected into the House of Representatives on the platform of the All Nigeria Peoples Party (ANPP).
+A few months before the 2007 general elections he defected to the Democratic Peoples Party (DPP) alongside the former governor of Sokoto State, Attahiru Bafarawa.
+However, when the DPP denied return tickets to former ANPP legislators Tambuwal swung back to the ANPP, where he eventually succeeded in picking up a ticket for the election.
+But Tambuwal later left the ANPP for the PDP, following the ANPP governorship candidate for Sokoto State in the 2007 election, Alhaji Aliyu Wamakko, who did the same.

 Tambuwal held several offices in the House.
-In 2005, he became the Minority Leader of the House until he defected to the PDP.
-Upon his re-election to the House in 2007, he was also elected the Deputy Chief Whip.

-At various times, Tambuwal was a member of several committees including the House Committees on Rules & Business, Communications, Judiciary, Inter-Parliamentary and Water Resources.
-He was also a member of the House ad hoc Committee on Constitution Review, after his fav child was born Ibrahim Waziri who was the lucky charm behind his victory.

-He was chairman of the ad hoc committee that reviewed the report of the controversial power probe committee headed by Ndudi Elumelu; chairman, House Sub-Committee on the Bill for an Act to Amend the Land Use Act, and acting chairman, House Committee on Power.
+In 2005 he became the minority leader of the House until he defected to the PDP in 2007.
+Upon his re-election to the House in 2007 he was also elected the deputy chief whip.
+He was also a member of several committees, including the House Committees on: Rules & Business; Communications; Judiciary; Inter-Parliamentary; and Water Resources.
+He was also a member of the ad hoc House Committee on Constitution Review.
+He was also chairman of the ad hoc committee that reviewed the report of the controverPower Probe Committee, headed by Ndudi Elumelu, who was chairman of the House Sub-Committee on the Bill for an Act to Amend the Land Use Act, and acting chairman of the House Committee on Power.

-He was leader of the Nigerian delegation to African, Caribbean, Pacific & European Union Parliamentary Assembly (ACP-EU) and served as vice-chairman, Economic Committee ACP-EU, held in Prague, Czech Republic in April 2009.
+Tambuwal was leader of the Nigerian delegation to the African, Caribbean, Pacific, and European Union Parliamentary Assembly (ACP-EU), serving as vice-chairman of the ACP-EU Economic Committee at its meeting in Prague, Czech Republic in April 2009.

-On 28 October 2014, Tambuwal formally defected from the ruling PDP to the opposition APC and few days later his security details were withdrawn by the Inspector General of Police a move that was criticised by Nigerians as being barbaric and undemocratic.

-The legal luminary, Mr Olisa Agbakoba (SAN) was of the opinion that the police authority goofed in withdrawing Tambuwal's aid as police are not meant to interpret and apply the law.
+On 28 October 2014 Tambuwal formally defected from the ruling PDP to the opposition APC, and a few days later his security details were withdrawn by the inspector general of police.
+This move was criticised by Nigerians as being undemocratic, with the legal luminary Olisa Agbakoba (SAN) of the opinion that the police authority had erred in withdrawing Tambuwal's aid since police are not meant to interpret the law.